CIDARLAB/Neptune-Hardware/Mechanical/readme.md

-Mechanical Designs Components:
+Neptune Mechanical Designs Components:

-1) Jamboree Keychain

-2) Various servo arms to atach to the servo

-3) Pump mount

-4) Servo arm

-5) Servo holder
+1) Servo and Syringe Mounting Pieces
+  A) Syringe Attachment

-6) Syringe holder
+  B) Syringe Holder

-7) Syringe attachment: missing
+  C) Servo Holder
+  D) Piston Rod

+2) uF Chip holder (not tested extensivly)

+3) Board Strengthener (used to hold mounting baseboard together)

+4) Mounting baseboard files
+  A) Fusion360 (recommended)
+  B) Solidworks
+  C) OpenSCAD

-ABS_iGEM.ini : Initialization file for using the Ultimaker to be loaded in Cura to generate GCode
+5) ABS_iGEM.ini : Initialization file for using the Ultimaker to be loaded in Cura to generate GCode